 There are many women and men who want to do everything and have everything under control.
-As a result, they don't take care of themselves to the point of being overwhelmed.
+As a result, they don't take care of themselves to the point of burning themselves out.

-There are women who dedicate their entire lives to others: to the children they raise, to the relatives who depend on them, to their relationship they give up, and sometimes, to too many things.
+There are women who devote their entire lives to others: to the children they raise, to the relatives who depend on them, to their partners.
+They often give themselves to far too many things and people.

 Everything has a limit.
 Sooner or later, this investment will become an emotional and psychological burden.
-Even though your mind says “press forward”, your body reaches its limit and gets sick.
-Your body suffers.
+Even though your mind says “keep going”, your body reaches its limit and gets sick.

 Slow down the pace of your life and reflect on these five questions.
-They will be a big help to you.
+They’ll be a big help to you.

-1. How long has it been since you’ve enjoyed peace and quiet?
+1. How long since you’ve enjoyed peace and quiet?

 Silence is healthy for your brain.
-It’s also peace for your thoughts.
+It also gives peace to your thoughts.

 Take a daily “bath” of silence and solitude.
 This will help you to get a jump start.
-In addition, it also helps you to connect with yourself.
+In addition, it will also help you to connect with yourself.

 Some women are used to spending most of their day taking care of others.
-This means taking care of dependent relatives, taking care of children, taking care of parents, etc. Overall, these women don’t take advantage of intimate, peaceful, and serene moments that we all need when we’re suffering from stress.
+This means taking care of dependent relatives, children, parents, etc. The fact is that these women aren’t able to have the intimate, peaceful, and serene moments that we all need when we’re suffering from stress.

 In other words, there are many people who are used to high activity levels and job pressure.
-They see silence and solitude as something strange and unnecessary.
+Because of this, they see silence and solitude as something strange and unnecessary.

 2. Do you have meaningful conversations?

-Meaningful conversations are the ones we have with people who are able to hear and understand us.
-These people include friends and family who connect emotionally and cognitively with you.
+Meaningful conversations are the ones we have with people who are able to really listen to us and understand us.
+These people include friends and family who can connect emotionally and cognitively with you.

-At the same time, this kind of conversation is the kind that lets you release your worries.
-These conversations let you dive deeper in certain aspects of your day to day life so you can get a new perspective.
+At the same time, this kind of conversation is the kind that lets you unburden yourself.
+These conversations let you look more deeply at certain aspects of your day to day life and get a new perspective.

-In a fast paced, high-pressure world, meaningful conversations are losing their value.
+In our fast paced, high-pressure world, meaningful conversations are losing their value.

-Take care of them.
-Encourage face-to-face meetings to talk about everything and nothing.
-Encourage meetings where you take care of your emotions and truly connect.
+Encourage face-to-face conversation, to talk about everything or about nothing in particular!
+Encourage meaningful times where you can express your emotions and truly connect with others.

 No, there aren’t 30 hours in the day and no, you can’t give everything to everyone 90% of the time.
-Saying “I can do everything” and “I need to do everything they expect of me” will lead you nowhere sooner or later.
+Saying “I can do everything” and “I need to do everything they expect of me” will get you nowhere in the long run.

-- I’m overwhelmed today.
-I can’t help you out.
+- I’m just too tired today.
+I’m sorry but I can’t help you out.

-- No, I think that I won’t be able to help you in a few days.
-I need some time for myself.
+- No, I won’t be able to help you for a few days, I need some time for myself.

 - No, I’ve decided I can’t do what you’re asking me to do.
-It’s overwhelming me.
+It’s stressing me out.

+People who are used to doing everything for others often don’t feel appreciated.
 Little by little, the people around this kind of woman assume that she’ll always be there.
-She’s there to help, to support, to strengthen, to be a helping hand and take care of everything.
+She’s there to help, to support, to strengthen, to be a helping hand, and take care of everything.

-However, if others aren’t able to notice every good thing you do, they need to do it themselves.
+However, if others aren’t able to notice all the good things you do, then they should learn to do them themselves.

 There isn’t anything wrong with valuing yourself or loving yourself.
 It’s OK to feel proud of every good thing you do and to be your own daily support.

-If there is something that you know to a “t”, it’s taking care of others.
+If there’s something that you know to a “t”, it’s taking care of others.
 They rule your time, emotions, care, attention, and energy.